electron/governance/wg-api/spec-documents/wc-print-sync.md

 ## Rollout Plan

-I would like for this change to be backported to Electron v9.
+I would like for this change to be rolled out with Electron v10 initially.
+Backwards compatibility will be ensured for two major versions, so the breaking changes associated with this change will affect consumers beginning with Electron v12.